alireza-keivan/Face-Recognition-multi-thread/README.md

-Absolutely.
-Here's a complete README written from scratch in a professional, product-oriented style suitable for GitHub and impressive to potential Upwork clients.

----

 # Real-Time Face Recognition & Access Control System

 > **An enterprise-grade AI-powered face recognition system for automated access control, real-time monitoring, and intelligent security management.**